 If you’re looking for a speedier business loan application process, you may want to explore alternative loans or focus your search on a lender with whom you have an existing relationship.
 Some lenders on alternative loans don’t take your personal credit score into account, and instead base their approval on factors such as your business’s current sales volume.
 For example, your point of sale provider, credit card processor, or accounting software provider will already have access to your business’s sales history and financial statements.
 If any of these vendors offer a lending platform or access to capital, they may be able to offer your restaurant access to a faster application and approval process because you may not need to submit as much information as you would to a lender that’s learning about your business for the first time.

-For example, Toast Capital offers Toast customers access to fast, simple funding that can be used for any restaurant need.
-With repayment that flexes with sales, no compounding interest, and no personal guarantees, Toast Capital Loans provide restaurants with access to funding from $5K to $250K.
-Additionally, Toast Capital Loans have one fixed fee - with no compounding interest and no personal guarantees.
-Better yet: Once approved, you can receive your funds as soon as the next business day.*
+For example, Toast Capital provides eligible Toast customers with access to loans from $5K to $300K that can be used for any restaurant need.
+Toast Capital Loans have one fixed cost with automated repayment that flexes with sales* – with no compounding interest and no personal guarantees.
+Once you’ve been approved and signed your Toast Capital Loan agreement, you can expect funds to be sent to your bank account in as soon as one business day**.

 It’s worth noting that if you have an established business, you may also be asked to provide your business credit score.
 You can find your business credit score at Experian, Equifax, and Dun & Bradstreet.
 According to Nerdwallet, a high business credit score comes from paying your business’s bills on time consistently, and this makes you a better candidate for business loans.
 Business credit scores range from 0-100.